Moka Kamishiraishi: 2020–present: One Summer Story, NHK asadora and other television dramas

+In 2024, Kamishiraishi reprised her role as Miyuki in the final special of Stepmom and Daughter Blues and appeared in the ensemble science fiction drama Messou mo Nai.
+As Adieu, she released her fourth EP adieu 4 in October 2024 and collaborated with the band Skirt on the theme song for the film Swimming in a Sand Pool, "Waveless Summer" (波のない夏, Nami no Nai Natsu).

+Kamishiraishi appeared in several films in 2025, including 366 Days, based on the same HY song she had covered for the 2018 Gogo no Kocha commercial.
+She reprised her role as Eiko Tsukimi in the feature film adaptation of Ya Boy Kongming! and starred in the film adaptation of Romantic Killer as lead character Anzu Hoshino.
+She also voiced the heroine Pechka in the animated film The Obsessed.
+As Adieu, she collaborated with singer-songwriter Satoko Shibata to release the single "Genki?" in September 2025, in commemoration of the 70th anniversary of the Kanro confectionery company.
+She also returned to the stage, appearing in Masaaki Akahori's theatrical production Shindo 3.

+In 2026, Kamishiraishi starred in the Nippon TV terrestrial drama series We're Worse at Love Than Pandas as Ichiyo Shibata, her first starring role in a terrestrial television drama.
+Adieu's fifth EP, adieu 5, would be released in April accompanied by her solo live concert "adieu Live 2026 bleuir" at KT Zepp Yokohama.
+She also performed in the stage play Daichi no Ko at the Meiji-za theater in Tokyo.

 Personal life

 Kamishiraishi lives with her older sister by two years, Mone Kamishiraishi.
 She gets along well with her sister and considers her both a rival and comrade.
 Their father is a social studies teacher and their mother is a former music teacher and piano instructor.
 She went to a high school that required rigorous regular examinations and credits, aiming to commit to both her studies and work.
 In 2018, she enrolled in Meiji Gakuin University, where she majored in humanities and studied art theory, sociology, and photography history; she graduated in March 2023.

 Her interests include singing, running, photography, and visiting museums.
 Around the third year of junior high school, she became interested in analog cameras and was taught by Yuina Kuroshima, with whom she co-starred in the dramas Goodbye, Debussy and Chimudondon.

-Kamishiraishi has loved fishes since childhood and has considerable knowledge on the subject.
+Kamishiraishi has been interested in marine life since childhood and has considerable knowledge on the subject.
 She has revealed that she would have pursued an academic career in fisheries science if she did not enter the entertainment industry.